gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 REV Control Hub + REV Expansion Hub
 ===================================

-.. warning:: |firmware warning|

-**Note: The Control Hub is currently undergoing a pilot program and is only legal for competition in specific regions throughout the US.
-It is not legal for all FTC teams for the 2019-2020 season.**
+Note: The Control Hub will be legal for all teams from the 2020-2021 FTC season onwards.
+In 2019-2020, the Control Hub was not legal for all teams as it was undergoing a pilot program.

 .. image:: images/control-system/ch-wiring-diagram.png
     :alt: A diagram of the Control Hub + Expansion Hub control system